Cultivating Independence at Home for Elementary-Aged Children: A Montessori and Positive Discipline Approach

 3. Allow Natural Consequences and Support Decision-Making

-4. Foster Problem-Solving Skills
+4. Build Problem-Solving Ability

-5. Support Independent Study and Exploration
+5. Promote Independent Learning and Exploration

 Provide Choices and Autonomy: Offer limited choices to empower your child in their daily routine.
 Instead of directing, "Wear your blue sweater," you might ask, "Would you like the blue sweater or the green one today?"

-Building a Foundation for Lifelong Learning and Growth
+Foundation for Lifelong Learning and Growing It

 References